raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_2.md

 ![AfG Relevance team](images/relevance-AfGTeam.png){:width="500px"}

 **The GBIC team at the Raspberry Pi Foundation**
 The Raspberry Pi Foundation is recruiting for all of the trials, and you will receive communications about your participation from Katharine Childs.
 Katharine is your main point of contact for any questions you may have about the trial and you can contact her at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
 Hayley Leonard is responsible for the day-to-day management of the trial, with programme management and implementation led by Sue Sentance, Oliver Quinlan, and Jenny Laidlaw.
-The online training resources and provision for the trial have been created by Emma Posey, who works on educational resources across the Raspberry Pi Foundation.
+The online training resources for the trial have been created by Emma Posey, who works on educational resources across the Raspberry Pi Foundation.

 ![RPF GBIC team](images/GBICTeam.png)